alexjobe/fullstack-laptop-checkout/README.txt

     CONNECTION_STRING: The MongoDB connection string (defaults to 'mongodb://localhost/laptop-checkout-api')

-                EMAIL: The return email used in the 'from' field when sending email notifications (defaults to null)
+                EMAIL: The return email used in the 'from' field when sending email notifications.
+This does NOT have to be the same as the email account used, though it often is.
+This email is also CC'd whenever an email update is sent (defaults to null)

            EMAIL_FROM: The name used in the 'from' field when sending email notifications (defaults to null)